sivaho2015/air_quality/README.md

 ### Tear down infra

-Run these commands to tear down infrastructure
+Run this command to tear down infrastructure

 ```shell
 make down # stop docker containers on your computer